 The Purple Guide is updated annually and revisions to chapters are generally made available to subscribers by March each year.
 Subscribers are automatically notified when revisions are made and receive these free as part of their annual subscription.

 The Guide can be found on its own website at www.thepurpleguide.co.uk

-There are generally two calls for grant applications each year, usually in the Spring and Autumn.
+There are generally two calls for grant applications each year, usually in March and October.
 Grant applications can be made from any organization or individual involved in the industry but projects must have a clear benefit for the events industry generally.